By many predictions 2019 will be a year of continued change.

 I once gave a Pecha Kucha Night presentation on how to make an idea go viral.
 It's another one of those little requests we get all the time.
 The reality is that triggering virality is a little like setting out to win the lottery.
 Graphos enjoyed viral recognition when our license plate

 design exploded from Twitter to become the biggest news story in the province (and even got national attention), but can we replicate it?
 Definitely not on demand.
 Much wiser for marketers to focus on SEO to be easily found, while optimizing sharability through channels that are a fit with the audience's interests.
 In the meantime, work hard on having an offering so exciting and helpful people can't resist sharing.
-You might just go viral as a by-product, and if not, you'll enjoy sustainable growth (the best kind) over the long haul.
+You might just go viral as a by-product, and if not, you'll enjoy sustainable growth (the best kind) in focusing on the long game.

 As with most significant changes, creating a strong upward shift in your business fortunes starts with a few really good, focused decisions that guide everything you do.

-Stay committed and true to those, and you stand to make this your best business year ever!
+Stay committed and true to those, and you really do stand to make this your best business year ever!

 Fill out all the fields below and we'll get back to you as soon as we can.